Alaska & the Inside Passage

 - Beer, wine & soft drinks with onboard lunch & dinner

-- Multiple dining venues including specialty restaurant dining
+- Multiple dining venues including speciality restaurant dining

 - 24-hour room service, specialty coffees, teas & bottled water